dagger/dagger/docs/current/cloud/reference/741031-user-interface.md

 ## Changes

-A change is a group of runs for a specific commit or pull request.
+A change is a group of runs for a specific commit or pull/merge request.

 The *All Changes* page lists available groups, as shown below: